jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 ### General principle in backpropagation

 With vectorization and some ad hoc functions, the process can be error prone, but not necessarily difficult.
-Let’s summarize the above steps above with some good tips.
+Let’s summarize the steps above with some good tips.

 > Draw the forward pass and backpropagation pass with clear notification of variables that we used in the program.
 Add functions, derivatives and the shape for easy reference.